Exporting Network & Scenario Data

 1.2.
 Export to wind turbine power curve file

-The second option accessible from Figure 1 left).
+The second option accessible from is To Wind Turbine Power Curve File (Figure 1 left).
 A "wind turbine power curve file" can be created by exporting the wind turbine power curve data from the network model opened in SAInt.
 If several wind turbine power curves have been imported, they can be aggregated by exporting them to a wind turbine power curve file.
 This option is only available when an electric network is part of the active project.
-The only possible file format is the SAInt native file format *.wtpc
+The only possible file format is the SAInt native file format *.wtpc.

 This file can be created to represent a set of predefined wind turbine power curves. |